- 1 What is an HS Code?

 The Harmonised Commodity Description and Coding System, commonly referred to as the Harmonised System (HS) is a standardised system of names and numbers used to classify goods in international trade.
 The HS codes provide a universal language for customs officials to understand the type, nature, and origin of the goods being traded.

 If you need help with HS codes, consider contacting a professional customs broker.
-EES Shipping in Perth, Western Australia, offers total logistics solutions, including customs brokerage, import and export, sea freight, air freight, and warehousing services.
+EES Shipping in Perth and Sydney, offers total logistics solutions, including customs brokerage, import and export, sea freight, air freight, freight forwarding in Sydney and warehousing services.
 In this article, we will delve deeper into HS codes and explore their significance in international trade.

 What is an HS Code?

 The HS was developed by the World Customs Organisation (WCO) in 1988 and is now used by more than 200 countries.
 The HS codes cover almost all goods in international trade, including raw materials and finished products.
 The HS codes are only used for product classification and do not cover services.
 In Australia, the Customs Tariff Act is closely based on the HS, aka the HS Convention.